 Isla Del Sol Bolivia Travel Guide

-Carefully organize and book your documents.
+Carefully organize and secure your documents.

 Bolivia uses 220-230V electricity at 50 Hz.
-Plug types are Type A (two flat prongs), Type C (two round pins), and Type F (two circular pins with two earth clips).
+Plug types are Type A (two flat prongs), Type C (two round pins), and Type F (two round pins with two earth clips).
 A universal Travel adapter with multiple plug types is a recommended item.

-Connect with A vpn (Virtual Private Network) for secure internet use, particularly on public Wi-fi-Fi.
+Employ a VIRTUAL private network (Virtual Private Network) for secure internet use, particularly on public Wi-fi-Fi.
 Explore NordVPN or ExpressVPN.

-Over-the-counter remedies for cold/flu, indigestion, and Motion sickness are suggested.
+Over-the-non-prescription medicines for cold/flu, indigestion, and Motion sickness are suggested.

 A Neck pillow makes bus journeys more comfortable.
 Eye mask and earplugs for light and noise.
 A Small padlock secures luggage.
 Wear a Money belt or neck wallet under clothing for passport, cash, and cards in busier areas.
 An RFID-blocking wallet offers peace of mind.